TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   President Trump Job ApprovalIBD/TIPP
+*   President Trump Job ApprovalCBS News
     *   Approve36
+    *   Disapprove57Disapprove +21
+*   President Trump Job ApprovalPew Research
+    *   Approve34
-    *   Disapprove59Disapprove +23
+    *   Disapprove62Disapprove +28
 *   President Trump Job ApprovalGallup
-    *   Approve36
-    *   Disapprove59Disapprove +23
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve42
-    *   Disapprove56Disapprove +14
-*   President Trump Job ApprovalReuters/Ipsos
     *   Approve37
     *   Disapprove59Disapprove +22
+*   President Trump Job ApprovalRasmussen Reports
+    *   Approve44
+    *   Disapprove55Disapprove +11

 More Latest Polls In The News

+*   Jordan Grills FBI Director Wray About Peter Strzok: Did He Use Steele Dossier To Obtain FISA Warrant?
+*   Gregg Jarrett: Mueller Using "America's Secret Police" FBI As "Political Weapon" For "Illegitimate" Probe
-*   Israeli PM Netanyahu: "Forever Greatful" To Trump For Jerusalem Statement, "Step Towards Peace"
+*   Israeli PM Netanyahu: "Forever Grateful" To Trump For Jerusalem Statement, "Step Towards Peace"
 *   Trump: Government Shutdown "Could Happen," Democrats "Want To Have Illegal Immmigrants"
-*   CBS's Major Garrett To WH: Is Trump Planning An International Spy Network To Circumvent US Intelligence?
-*   Mika Brzezinski: "Noose" Tightening On Trump Family.
-"Might Go To Jail For The Rest Of Their Lives"
-*   Tucker Carlson: "Out Of Control" FBI Considers Itself Above The Law, Threat To Every American
+*   Sanders: This Tax Bill Will Be Remembered As One Of The Greatest Robberies In American History

 *   Politics
 *   Policy